browserengineering/book/book/visual-effects.md

 that the size of that surface is limited, say to `4 * HEIGHT` rows.
-The (limited) region of the page drawn to this surface is called the interest region; you'll need to track what part of the interest region is being shown on the screen, and reraster the interest region when the user attempts to scroll outside of it.
+The (limited) region of the page drawn to this surface is called the interest region; you'll need to track what part of the interest region is being shown on the screen, and re-raster the interest region when the user attempts to scroll outside of it.

 *Z-index*: Right now, elements later in the HTML document are drawn